403rbidden/Scripting-en-Linux/SysInspector/README.md

     ./sys_inspector.sh
     ```

-### ⚠️ Warning
+### Warning
+⚠️
-- Permissions: The script requires administrative privileges.
+Permissions: The script requires administrative privileges.
 Ensure that you have the necessary permissions to execute the script.

 ### User Confirmation